xrdocs/design/_blogs/2018-05-08-compass-peering-fabric-hld.md

 stack of globally addressable labels is created at the traffic entry point, requiring no additional protocol state at midpoints in the network and preserving qualities of normal IGP routing such as ECMP at each hop.
-The Compass Peering Fabric proposes end-to-end visibility from the PFL nodes to the destinations and vice-versa.
+The  Peering Fabric proposes end-to-end visibility from the PFL nodes to the destinations and vice-versa.
 This will allow a range of TE capabilities targeting a peering location, peering exit node, or as granular as a specific peering interface on a particular